Home ยป Banking

 Tangerine vs. EQ Bank: Savings Account

-For TFSA accounts, EQ Bank does better with a 3% non-promotional rate (so $300 simple returns in the first year based on the scenario above).
+For TFSA accounts, EQ Bank also does better with a 1.75% non-promotional rate than Tangerine at 0.30%.

 For GICs, EQ Bank’s rates are generally higher than Tangerine’s as of this update.